-The Company's Board of Directors held four meetings during 1997.
-All directors attended all meetings of the Board of Directors and committees on which they serve.
+The Company's Board of Directors held four meetings during 1998.
+All directors attended all meetings of the Board of Directors except for the January 1998 meeting, at which, John R. Congdon was not present.

 The Board of Directors has four standing committees: Executive Committee, Audit Committee, Compensation Committee and Stock Option Plan Committee.